 For many years, species of Phytophthora were thought to be true fungi and often are referred to as lower fungi and water molds.
 However, scientists have learned after studying these microorganisms for many years that species of Phytophthora have several characteristics that are quite different from true fungi.
 For example, they reproduce sexually by producing oospores; they reproduce asexually by releasing motile, biflagellate zoospores from sporangia; the nuclear state of the thallus is diploid; and cell walls are composed primarily of cellulose.
-In more recent years, scientists demonstrated through the use of molecular genetics that species of Phytophthora as well as other oomycetes belong to an entirely different kingdom of organisms than do true fungi.
+In more recent years, scientists demonstrated through the use of molecular genetics that species of Phytophthora as well as other oomycetes belong to an entirely different kingdom of organisms than do true fungi and that they are more closely related to golden and brown algae than to true fungi.
 Consequently, we have initiated a project to determine if P. ramorum and other species of Phytophthora are sensitive to commercially available algaecides.
 If so, we will determine if algaecides can be used to manage P. ramorum and other species of Phytophthora that occur naturally in waterways.